-For details about URC presentation and related hardware signalization refer to Section 1.8, Unsolicited Result Code Presentation.
+For details about URC presentation refer to Section 1.9, Unsolicited Result Code Presentation.

-For details on using the RING0 line to wake up the TE refer to "BGS5 Hardware Interface Description, Version 01.100".
+For details on using the RING0 line to wake up the TE refer to "EHS5-E Hardware Interface Description, Version 03.001".

 Setting is local for every interface.